A Note From MTeam Captain, John Christian

-Greg will be running in the Best Buddies Challenge with Meredith in a running chair.
-We have another rider, Dave Leuci, who is cycling 100 miles with his son Dominic in tow!
-These parents teach us about sacrifice and unconditional love.
-They simply love life for what it is, it’s a beautiful and simple message that translates into simple kindness for everyone.
+Greg and Laura run or walk the Best Buddies Challenge 5k each year with Meredith in a running chair.
+Along with other parents of people who have intellectual or developmental disabilities, they continually teach us about sacrifice and unconditional love.
+They simply love life for what it is.
+It’s a beautiful and uncomplicated message that translates into kindness for everyone.
 We need more of this in the world.

 I encourage you to take a few minutes to read our blog interview with Greg and Laura, to learn more about their life with Meredith.